2sw1ft/HealthRegeneration/README.md

 # HealthRegeneration
-Mod for game The Long Dark
+A mod for The Long Dark that lets you change health recovery.
+You can configure mod in HealthRegeneration.xml.